Sherbrooke

 Musée des Beaux-Arts de Sherbrooke

-The Fine Arts Museum occupies a heritage building in the Old Northern quarter and holds a permanent collection of Quebec art from the 18th century to the present.
-The curatorial emphasis on Estrie artists distinguishes it from the larger Montreal and Quebec City collections.
-Admission approximately 10-12 CAD; free on the first Sunday of each month.
+The Fine Arts Museum occupies a heritage building in the Old Northern quarter and holds a permanent collection of Quebec art from the 18th century to the present day.
+What distinguishes it from the larger collections in Montreal and Quebec City is the curatorial emphasis on Estrie artists — painters and sculptors whose work responds specifically to this landscape of rolling farmland, frozen lakes, and autumn maple light.
+The result is a collection that feels regionally coherent rather than generically comprehensive.
+Admission is approximately 10-12 CAD, and the first Sunday of each month is free.

 Musée de la Nature et des Sciences